Christian Walker Player Props: Diamondbacks vs. Angels

-The Arizona Diamondbacks, including Christian Walker (.419 on-base percentage in past 10 games, 74 points above season-long percentage), battle starter Griffin Canning and the Los Angeles Angels at Angel Stadium of Anaheim, Friday at 9:38 PM ET.
+On Saturday, Christian Walker (.395 on-base percentage in past 10 games, 52 points above season-long percentage) and the Arizona Diamondbacks face the Los Angeles Angels, whose starting pitcher will be Tyler Anderson.
+First pitch is at 10:07 PM ET.

-He had a one-hit performance in his most recent game (1-for-3) against the Rays.
+In his most recent game he had a hitless showing (0-for-4) against the Angels.

 Christian Walker Game Info & Props vs. the Angels